Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgWithdrawFromTreasury"></a>

 ### MsgWithdrawFromTreasury
-Deprecated: MsgWithdrawFromTreasury is the Msg/WithdrawFromTreasury request type.
+MsgWithdrawFromTreasury is the Msg/WithdrawFromTreasury request type.

 | Field | Type | Label | Description |